 What to do next

-There are a few things that you can do as a reseller to assist users in such cases.
+There are a few things that you can do as a merchant to assist users in such cases.

 Enable the account